4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Bloqueo pesimista

 A "pessimistic lock" means that an entity is locked prior to its being accessed, using the entity.lock( ) method.
 Other processes can neither update nor drop the entity until it is unlocked.
-The classic 4D language only allows pessimistic locks.
+El lenguaje 4D clásico sólo permite bloqueos pesimistas.
 Ver "Bloqueo optimista".

 ## Propiedad